 Walking and mild stretching are fine.
 Yoga and Pilates postures involving inversion or extensive stretching should be avoided for 1-2 months.

-You will be seen by your surgeon within 1 – 2 days of your surgery.
+You will be seen by Dr Nettle within 1 – 2 days of your surgery.

 Regular appointments are made to remove sutures and to check on your healing following surgery.